SagnikD95/Deep-Learning-Implementations/README.md

 2. MNIST_GenerativeAdversarialNetwork: This is a basic GAN implementation for generating MNIST digits.

+3. Crack Detection: This is a deep learning implementation of detection of crack in images.
+This finds application in industrial manufacturing lines for defect identification to reduce resources.

 Please get in touch with me at sdakshit@utdallas.edu/dakshitsagnik@gmail.com for more information, also you can check out sagnikdakshit.com to know more about me.